mmistakes/minimal-mistakes/_drafts/project-loom.md

 The `"Working hard"` virtual thread is never unmounted from the carrier thread, and the `"Take a break"` virtual thread is never scheduled.

-Let's now change the things a little to let the cooperative scheduling work.
-We define a new function simulating an employee that is working hard, but it stops working every 100 milliseconds:
+Let's now change things to let the cooperative scheduling work.
+We define a new function simulating an employee that is working hard but stops working every 100 milliseconds:

 ```java
 static Thread workingConsciousness() {